 How Do I Obtain Marriage Records in Tennessee?

 The Tennessee Office of Vital Records maintains marriage records from 1970 to the present.
 The public can request records in person at the Office of Vital Records or by using the mail service.
 Persons requesting online are required to provide information such as:

 - Relationship to the persons named in the certificate

 - The names of the groom and bride

 - The applicant's present legal name

-Requestors may also obtain a marriage record through the mail by first completing the application for marriage certificate and attaching a valid government-issued ID, with the $15 fee for a copy, payable by money order or check, to the:
+Requestors may also obtain a marriage record through the mail by first completing the application for a marriage certificate and attaching a valid government-issued ID, with the $15 fee for a copy, payable by money order or check, to the: